Official websites use .gov

 The R/V Tangaroa, operated by New Zealand’s National Institute of Water and Atmospheric Research

-The ship proceeded to an abyssal plain east of Kermadec Ridge (>5500 m deep) to deploy the prototype Deep Argo floats.
+The ship proceeded to an abyssal plain east of Kermadec Ridge (>5500 meters deep) to deploy the prototype Deep Argo floats.
 The balance of the voyage was to use the shipboard CTD to collect calibration data and to test new sensors.

+Image of a deployed Deep Argo float.
 The cruise ended on June 25, 2014 in Auckland, New Zealand.